HMCL-dev/HMCL-docs/_downloads/linux/loongarch64.md

 There are two ABIs on the Loongson platform: **New World** and **Old World**.
 Java with different ABIs are not compatible with each other for the time being.

-Please enter the command `uname -r` in the terminal to check the Linux kernel version.
-If your kernel version is 4.x, please download [old world](#old-world) Java, otherwise please download [new world](#new-world) Java.
+Please execute the command `uname -r` in the terminal to check the Linux kernel version.
+If your kernel version is 4.x, please download [Old World](#old-world) Java, otherwise please download [New World](#new-world) Java.

 ## Old World